DylanVann/react-fast-image/README.md

 ## Features

 -   Lazy loading.
--   Async decoding:
-    -   Uses `decoding=async` on the element.
-    -   Uses `img.decode()` when creating the element if available.
+-   Uses `img.decode()` to decode images before adding them to the DOM.
-    -   I've seen other modules using this API incorrectly.
-You need to call it and wait for it before adding the `img` to the DOM or there's not an advantage to using it.
+-   Uses `video.oncanplay` to decode videos before adding them to the DOM.
 -   Supports HTML5 video GIFS.
--   Works for users with JS disabled when SSR is used by rendering the image inside `<noscript>`.
+-   Works for users with JS disabled when SSR is used by rendering the media inside `<noscript>`.

 ### Async Decoding